blaircamp/blaircamp.github.io/_posts/2016-02-03-simple-webpack-configuration-explain.markdown

 ---

-I have been experimenting with reactjs the last couple of months and with that I started using [webpack](https://webpack.github.io/) to build the projects into a bundle.js.
-I found the configuration for webpack a bit confusing so I am going to run through how I ended up configuring webpack.
+I have been experimenting with reactjs the last couple of months and with that I started using [webpack](https://webpack.github.io/) to handle building the projects.
+I found the configuration for webpack a bit confusing when I first started out so I want to document how my basic configuration is setup and why.

-A link to the full webpack configuration is I am using is [Here](https://raw.githubusercontent.com/blaircamp/react-webpack-project/master/webpack.config.js)
+A link to the full webpack configuration is I am using is [here](https://raw.githubusercontent.com/blaircamp/react-webpack-project/master/webpack.config.js)

-I have two webpack configurations because I wanted hot reloading to work with my style sheets.
-The difference is that the production one extracts the css into its own file for publishing and the other one does not.

-Entry points
+#### Entry points

 ```js
   entry: [